Fatty Liver: Foods to Avoid or Stop Eating

 4. Foods high in sugar

-They usually are part of the “highly processed foods” category, but I want to make sure that you understand that they are not good.
+They usually are part of the “highly processed foods” category, but I want to make sure that you understand that these are not good.
 So all sweets bought in the store and sugar itself should be avoided as much as possible.

 Cakes, candy and all foods with added sugars that are easily absorbed should be avoided or only consumed a couple of times per month.